Khyle1o1/Meetly/MAILER_SETUP.md

 ## Overview

-Your Meetly project already has a well-structured email service using **Nodemailer**.
+Your Meetly project has a well-structured email service using **Nodemailer** with **Gmail SMTP**.
 This guide will help you configure it for both development and production environments.

 ## Current Setup